jfdelafuente/python-poetry-template/README.md

 We can add the most common python tests package, pytest

-$ poetry add --group dev pytest
+$ poetry add --group test pytest

 and the pytest coverage package to shows the code coverage

-$ poetry add --group dev pytest-cov
+$ poetry add --group test pytest-cov pytest-sugar

 Also, we need to add the test path for the pytest in the setup.cfg After running them, we can run:

 $ poetry run pytest --cov --cov-fail-under=100
+$ poetry run pytest --cov=informe_sonar --cov-report term-missing --cov-report=html

+o sin pytest-sugar:

+$ poetry run pytest -p no:sugar

 ## Automatización de las comprobaciones locales con pre-commit